Coronavirus: Caring for Your Family

 Given the volume of patients that hospitals are now being required to treat, people are being asked to make use of telemedicine and to keep and treat family members at home until more urgent care is absolutely necessary.
 Should you have to avail yourself of a hospital to treat a family member with the coronavirus, there are a few things to be aware of below:

 For children that need to go to the hospital, parents should be aware that parents are generally required to give consent for emergency medical care; however, doctors can treat a minor patient without waiting for parental consent if immediate care is needed to prevent significant harm to the child.
 Because of the infectiousness of the disease, your child may need to be placed in isolation, and while there are typically steps and measures for isolation in cases of infectious diseases, the widespread nature of the coronavirus has required states and hospitals to introduce new limitations on visitors.
-(For comfort, it should be noted that, according to CDC data, as of March 16 less than one percent of hospitalizations for coronavirus were for people under the age of nineteen, with no reported cases of ICU admittance.)
+(For comfort, it should be noted that, according to CDC data, as of March 16 less than one percent of hospitalizations for coronavirus were for people under the age of 19, with no reported cases of ICU admittance.)

 Hospital visitation rules and restrictions vary from state to state, and to further complicate matters, many hospital chains have also instituted their own guidelines on visitors for COVID-19 patients.
 Given the number of institutions implementing rules, generalized statements that would apply in every situation or to every hospital are not helpful, but broadly speaking, every state or hospital guideline has exemptions for at least one parent to be at the hospital with their minor children.